rglor/genome-scripts/transcriptomes/README.md

 http://informatics.fas.harvard.edu/best-practices-for-de-novo-transcritome-assembly-with-trinity.html

-Step 1: concatenate all the files for R1 together, and do the same thing for R2 e.g.
+Step 1 Concatenation: If your project was run on different lanes or at different times, you must fist use the cat command to concatenate  fastq formatted sequences obtained each individual tissue sample.
+During this concatenation phase, you will need to create separate concatenated files for each end of your paired end reads (e.g., one concatenated file for R1 and another for R2).
+In the example, below, we are concatenating from reads from Illumina runs that were done at two separate times (7June2016 and 19Aug2016) using the same library.
 ```
 cat ../anole_RNAseq_7June2016_run1/Project_Glor_Alexander/Sample_Digestiv/*R1* ../anole_RNAseq_19Aug2016_run2/Project_Glor_Alexander/Sample_Digestiv/*R1* >> Digestive_CTTGTA_R1.fastq.gz